MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSiteAnalyticTime.md

 ## SYNOPSIS
 Get [itemAnalytics][] about the views that took place under this resource.The itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.For a custom time range or interval, use the [getActivitiesByInterval][] API.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupSiteAnalyticTime](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteAnalyticTime?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)